jakesgordon/bin-packing/README.md

     git clone https://github.com/jakesgordon/bin-packing

-View the index.html file in your favorite browser for
+View the index.html file in your favorite browser for examples of algorithm in use with lots of configurable options.

 Usage
 =====

-If you want to use GrowingPacker in your own javascript projects, you need something like this:
+If you want to use this in your own javascript projects, you need something like this:

     <script src='packer.growing.js'></script>
     <script>
-      var packer = new GrowingPacker();
+      var packer = new Packer(1000, 1000);   // or:  new GrowingPacker();
       var blocks = [
         { w: 100, h: 100 },
         { w: 100, h: 100 },